Wire-Network/wire-system-contracts/README.md

 - **Accounts and Permissions**: Flexible permission system for transaction-specific actions via multi-signature authorizations.
 - **Advanced Consensus**: Extends the basic consensus framework to include detailed processes for selecting Node Operators and aligning their incentives, using a system of rewards and penalties.
-- **Sophisticated Resource Management(ROA)**: Extended systems for tracking and usage of CPU/NET and RAM, and facilitates the establishment of markets where users can dynamically trade and manage resource rights.
+- **Sophisticated Resource Management(REX + ROA)**: Extended systems for tracking and usage of CPU/NET and RAM, and facilitates the establishment of markets where users can dynamically trade and manage resource rights.
 - **Token Functionality:** Support for creation and management of both fungible and non-fungible tokens.